Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:nonasymRAC

 In this section, we bound the probability of error for the random access code in Definition \ref{def:RAC}.

 \emph{No active transmitters}: For $k = 0$, the only error event is that the squared norm of the output $\vY_0^{[n_0]}$ is away from its mean:

-\emph{$k \geq 1$ active transmitters}: When there are some active transmitters, according to the encoding function \eqref{eq:fPX} and the decoding rule \eqref{eq:MLRAC}, an error occurs if and only if at least one of the following events occurs:
+\emph{$k \geq 1$ active transmitters}: When there is at least one active transmitter, the encoding function \eqref{eq:fPX} and decoding rule \eqref{eq:MLRAC} yield an error if and only if at least one of the following events occurs:

-\begin{itemize} \item $\mc{E}_{\textnormal{codeword}}$: At least one of the $k$ codewords associated with the sent messages $m_{[k]}$, violates the power constraint in \eqref{eq:powerRAC} in the first $n_k$ symbols.
+\begin{itemize} \item $\mc{E}_{\textnormal{codeword}}$: At least one of the $k$ codewords associated with the sent messages $m_{[k]}$ violates the power constraint in \eqref{eq:powerRAC} in the first $n_k$ symbols.
 In this case, an error occurs since it is forbidden to transmit those codewords.
-We do not need to include the power violation beyond the $n_k$-th symbol, since that event is captured by the event of decoding time error, stated next. \item $\mc{E}_{\textnormal{time}}$: A list of messages is decoded at a wrong decoding time $n_t \neq n_k$, or no messages is decoded during the entire epoch. \item $\mc{E}_{\textnormal{message}}$: A list of messages $m_{[k]}' \neq m_{[k]}$ is decoded at time $n_k$. \end{itemize} In the following discussion, we will bound the probability of these events separately, and apply the union bound to upper bound the probability of error.
+We do not need to include the power constraint violation beyond the $n_k$-th symbol since that event is captured by the event of decoding time error, stated next. \item $\mc{E}_{\textnormal{time}}$: A list of messages is decoded at a wrong decoding time $n_t \neq n_k$, or no messages is decoded during the entire epoch. \item $\mc{E}_{\textnormal{message}}$: A list of messages $m_{[k]}' \neq m_{[k]}$ is decoded at time $n_k$. \end{itemize} In the following discussion, we bound the probability of these events separately, and apply the union bound to combine them.